Matthewpco/Javascript-API-Github/README.md

 ![](https://raw.githubusercontent.com/Matthewpco/Javascript-api-github/javascript-api-github.jpg)

-# This is a custom WordPress plugin to add Github API functionality and display user data as well as repository info in a block or template.
+# This is a custom JavaScript template to add Github API functionality and display user data as well as repository info via fetch with JS.

 <br>

 ## 🙋‍♂️ Introduction

-- This plugin is made to contact GitHub's API and get back a block of styled information to display user data and repository info through WordPress best practices.
+- This project is made to contact GitHub's API and get back a block of styled information to display user data and repository info.

 <br>